Vietnam.vn - Nền tảng quảng bá Việt Nam

 President Vo Van Thuong and German President Frank-Walter Steinmeier at the welcoming ceremony at the Presidential Palace on the afternoon of January 23.
 Photo: Vu Anh

-President Steinmeier and his wife will pay a state visit to Vietnam on January 23-24, and are expected to participate in a number of activities in Hanoi before visiting and surveying German projects in Ho Chi Minh City and neighboring areas.
+President Steinmeier and his wife are paying a state visit to Vietnam on January 23-24, and are expected to participate in several activities in Hanoi before visiting and surveying German projects in Ho Chi Minh City and the surrounding area.

-Economic and trade cooperation is one of the key contents of the visit.
-The business delegation accompanying President Steinmeier is expected to participate in a discussion with German businesses and organizations doing business in Vietnam.
+Economic and trade cooperation is one of the key focuses of the visit.
+The business delegation accompanying President Steinmeier is expected to participate in a roundtable discussion with German businesses and organizations operating in Vietnam.

-Mr. Steinmeier, 68 years old, visited Vietnam as Foreign Minister in 2008 and Deputy Prime Minister in 2016.
-He has made many contributions to the relationship between the two countries and is interested in the development and integration of the Vietnamese community in Germany.
+Mr. Steinmeier, 68, visited Vietnam as Foreign Minister in 2008 and Deputy Prime Minister in 2016, making significant contributions to bilateral relations and showing interest in the development and integration of the Vietnamese community in Germany.

-He has held the position of President of Germany since March 2017.
-This is a position that represents Germany as head of state, with the authority to appoint members of the government and judges of the Federal Court.
-President Steinmeier's visit comes more than a year after Chancellor Olaf Scholz paid an official visit to Vietnam.
+He has held the office of President of Germany since March 2017.
+This position represents Germany as head of state and has the authority to appoint members of the government and judges of the Federal Court.
+President Steinmeier's visit comes more than a year after Chancellor Olaf Scholz's official visit to Vietnam.

 Vietnam and Germany established diplomatic relations on September 23, 1975.
 The two countries established a Strategic Partnership in 2011.
-Germany is Vietnam's largest trading partner in Europe, accounting for nearly 20% of Vietnam's exports to the European Union (EU), and is also an important transit gateway for Vietnamese goods to other markets in Europe.
-Two-way trade turnover in 2023 is expected to reach more than 11 billion USD.
+Germany is Vietnam's largest trading partner in Europe, accounting for nearly 20% of Vietnam's exports to the European Union (EU), and is also an important transit gateway for Vietnamese goods to other European markets.
+Bilateral trade turnover in 2023 reached over US$11 billion.

-There are currently more than 350 German enterprises operating in Vietnam.
-As of May 2023, Germany has 444 valid projects with a total registered investment capital of over 2.36 billion USD, ranking fourth in the EU and 18th out of 143 countries and territories investing in Vietnam.
-Vietnamese enterprises have 11 valid investment projects in Germany with a total investment capital and adjusted capital of over 30.95 million USD.
+Currently, there are over 350 German businesses operating in Vietnam.
+As of May 2023, Germany had 444 active projects with a total registered investment capital of over US$2.36 billion, ranking fourth in the EU and 18th among 143 countries and territories investing in Vietnam.
+Vietnamese businesses have 11 active investment projects in Germany with a total investment capital (including adjustments) exceeding US$30.95 million.

-Germany is one of the countries that regularly and extensively provides ODA to Vietnam, with more than 2 billion USD for ODA projects from 1990 to present.
+Germany is one of the countries that provides Vietnam with the most and most consistent ODA (Official Development Assistance), with over $2 billion allocated to ODA projects from 1990 to the present.

 Comment (0)